Skip to main content

 • Difficulty concentrating, remembering, or making decisions

-• Thoughts about death, suicide, or harming oneself or the baby
+• Thoughts of death or harming oneself or the baby or suicide attempt

 Postpartum depression is more common than you may think